CoVoMix2: Advancing Zero-Shot Dialogue Generation with Fully Non-Autoregressive Flow Matching: Ablation Studies and Extension

 \section{Ablation Studies and Extension}

 We conducted extensive ablation studies in Appendix~\ref{appendix:ablation} to validate our design choices across data composition, training stages, and special token representation.
 Results show that pretraining on monologue data is essential for learning stable pronunciation, while data mixing strategy improves generalization to diverse dialogue patterns.
 Simulated dialogue data may introduce noise.

-Additionally, we demonstrate that a brief fine-tuning stage using just 20 minutes of human-annotated data can significantly boost transcription accuracy and speaker consistency.
+Our experiments further demonstrate the robustness of CoVoMix2 to monologue generation, generation with very short prompts, and long dialogue generation.
+Specifically, it maintains stability even when other baselines fail with prompts under 10 seconds.
+Despite being trained on data under 30 seconds, CoVoMix2 is capable of generating stable conversations up to three times longer (approximately 90 seconds).
+Moreover, we demonstrate that a brief fine-tuning stage using just 20 minutes of human-annotated data can significantly boost transcription accuracy and speaker consistency.

 Our framework enables a wide range of practical applications beyond standard dialogue synthesis.
 Since CoVoMix2 does not require transcriptions for speaker prompts, it supports cross-lingual voice cloning, allowing voices to be transferred across languages.
 Its temporal control features—including fine-grained manipulation of speech overlap, pauses, and duration—make it especially suited for applications like podcast creation and video dubbing, where precise alignment with visual content or conversational pacing is essential.
 The ability to generate overlapping speech also enhances realism in multi-speaker scenes, such as dramatic dialogues or animated character interactions.